pow-auth/pow/README.md

 #### Authex.Ecto

 This group contains all modules related to the Ecto based user schema and context.
-By default, Authex will use the `Authex.Ecto.UsersContext` module for authenticating, creating, updating and deleting users.
+By default, Authex will use the `Authex.Ecto.Context` module for authenticating, creating, updating and deleting users.
 However, it's very simple to extend, or write your own user context.
 You can do this by setting the `:users_context` configuration key.

 #### Authex.Phoenix